-Arkansas has a relatively high minimum wage compared to many of its neighboring states, positioning the state as a regional leader for wage standards.
+Arkansas has a relatively high minimum wage compared to many of its neighboring states, such as Tennessee and Louisiana.
+This positions Arkansas as a regional leader for wage standards.
 But what is the Arkansas minimum wage and how does it impact employers and employees?

 In today’s post, we’ll break down Arkansas minimum wage rates, overtime rules, and exemptions to ensure you’re fully compliant with state labor laws.
 We’ll also share some essential best practices to help you build a positive work environment and avoid costly labor disputes.